pmb6tz/windows-desktop-switcher/README.md

 the mapping I use on linux (with dwm), and it's always annoyed me that Windows does not have better hotkey support for this feature (for instance, there's no way to go directly to a desktop by number).

-Note, CapsLock will function normally even when running this script.
+Note, CapsLock will function normally even when using it as a modifier.

 ## Installation
 [Install AutoHotkey](https://autohotkey.com/download/) v1.1 or later, then run the desktop_switcher.ahk script (open with AutoHotKey if prompted).
 I would recommend putting it in your startup folder and it'll be invoked on login.